fhiso/sources-and-citations/citation-elements.md

 instruction of the user, but *may* opt not to display them.

-A **citation element set** is a collection of *citation elements* that completely encode the information about a *source* required to produce a *formatted citation*.
+A **citation element set** is a collection of *citation elements* that completely encode the information about a *source* that is present in a particular *citation layer*.

 {.example ...}  The example *formatted citation* to *Les ancêtres de Charlemagne* is represented by a *citation element set* containing the